AAVMC Distinguished Veterinary Teacher Award, Presented by Zoetis

-The award includes a $5000 honorarium.
-The awardee will be notified in December 2019.
-The awardee is expected to attend the AAVMC Annual Conference in March 2020 to receive the award and make a presentation on teaching in veterinary medical education.
+The awardee will be notified in November 2020.
+The award includes a $2500 honorarium.
+The awardee is expected to attend the AAVMC Annual Conference in March 2021 to receive the award and will be featured in a 3-minute tribute video.
 Awardee's reasonable costs (registration, travel, housing, meals) for attending the Annual Conference will be covered by AAVMC.
-The awardee is encouraged to submit their presentation to the Journal of Veterinary Medical Education for publication.

 What to submit